michaelcurran/oidc-testing/README.md

 # oidc-testing

 This functions basically as a PoC and simple testing app for OIDC auth flows with Okta.
 I purposely made calls directly to the Okta API endpoints instead of using a library to handle these things for me.
+It also handles refresh tokens.

 ## Install